Palash90/iron_learn/README.md

 - **Purpose:** `GpuTensor<T>` provides a CUDA-backed `Tensor` using device buffers, kernels from `kernels/gpu_kernels.cu`, and optional cublas-accelerated multiplication (`_gpu_mul_cublas`).
 See `src/cuda_tensor/mod.rs` and `src/gpu_context.rs` for initialization.
 - **Highlights:** device memory pooling, kernel launches via `cust::launch!`, functions for elementwise ops (`element_op`), clipping, transpose (naive), tiled matrix multiply, and column-wise reduce.
 Uses `GPU_CONTEXT` to find module/function handles.
 - **Notes:** GPU ops require `init_gpu()` to be called and a valid `GpuContext`.
 Multiplication defaults to `cublasSgemm` path when available.
+**Limitations:** Currently restricted to 1D/2D single precision floating point tensors.
+If any other data type is used, the result may not be returned as expected.

 **GPU Context**
 - **Purpose:** `src/gpu_context.rs` exposes `init_gpu(...)` and `GPU_CONTEXT` (global OnceLock).
 It stores CUDA `Module`, `Stream`, `CudaMemoryPool`, and a `CublasHandle` used by `GpuTensor`.